irregularchat/Speech-Memorization-Platform/ROADMAP.md

 # ROADMAP.md
+## Collaboration Guidance:

+### Team Leaders
+(pull request to all your name below):
+- [ ] Research Team:
+- [ ] Documentation Team:
+- [ ] AI Integration Team:
+- [ ] Frontend Team:
+- [ ] Backend Docker Team:
+- [ ] Deployment Team:
+- [ ] Testing Team:

+### General Collaboration Guidelines

+Don't self select thinking you don't know enough about a topic to contribute.
+This is a small community project with no deadlines and no pressure.
+We are all here to learn and have fun.
+Use this as an opportunity to build your skills and knowledge and use GPT and [Cursor App](https://cursor.com/) to help you along the way.

 ## Navigation STRUCTURE:
 The following files are required to be created to prevent future fracturing of the codebase.